gabizou/CameraIQDemo/README.md

 - Make use of Logger for various operations
 - OpenAPI generation with [Lagom-OpenAPI]

+### Problems with Maven

+- If a maven plugin (e.g. Lagom) does not provide configuration parameters for some runtime aspect (e.g. logging), then it is really difficult to configure that aspect (for logging, one has to use VM arguments instead).

+- Finding the sources of Maven plugins (e.g., Lagom) is difficult -- Some IDEs (e.g. IntelliJ) do not show the Maven plugins in the searchable classpath.

+- Lack of configurations for certain aspects of Lagom's plugin (like logging)
+- Unable to search sources of Lagom-maven plugin as it's not a dependency

 ### A bit of explanation about this implementation

 #### Separation of Services